jeff5/very-slow-jython/src/site/sphinx/treepython/type+dispatch.rst

-We choose ``neg`` and ``pos`` as the standard names, corresponding to the Python special functions ``__neg__`` and ``__pos__``, and within the handlers for applicable types we define:
+We choose ``neg`` and ``pos`` as the standard names, corresponding to the Python special functions ``__neg__`` and ``__pos__``, and within the operation handlers for applicable types we define:

 ..  code-block:: java